 National Yunlin University of Science and Technology Guidelines for the Management of Project Staff

-November 11, 2003: Approved at the 2nd Administrative Meeting of the 2003 academic year.
+November 11, 2003: Approved by the 2nd Administrative Meeting of the 2003 academic year.

-June 20, 2006: Revised and approved at the 15th Administrative Meeting of the 2005 academic year.
+June 20, 2006: Revised and approved by the 15th Administrative Meeting of the 2005 academic year.

-April 3, 2007: Revised and approved at the 8th Administrative Meeting of the 2006 academic year.
+April 3, 2007: Revised and approved by the 8th Administrative Meeting of the 2006 academic year.

-December 7, 2010: Revised and approved at the 4th Administrative Meeting of the 2010 academic year.
-The original name "National Yunlin University of Science and Technology Research Project Staff Management Guidelines" was changed, and some articles were revised.
+December 7, 2010: Revised and approved by the 4th Administrative Meeting of the 2010 academic year.
+The original name "National Yunlin University of Science and Technology Research Project Staff Management Guidelines" was modified, and some articles were revised.
 Approved at the 4th Administrative Meeting of the 2012 academic year on December 18, 2012.

-March 29, 2016: Revised and approved at the 8th Administrative Meeting of the 2015 academic year.
+March 29, 2016: Revised and approved by the 8th Administrative Meeting of the 2015 academic year.

-July 24, 2017: Revised and approved at the 2nd Temporary Administrative Meeting of the 2016 academic year.
+July 24, 2017: Revised and approved by the 2nd Temporary Administrative Meeting of the 2016 academic year.

-November 10, 2020: Revised and approved at the 3rd Administrative Meeting of the 2020 academic year (Revised Annex II "National Yunlin University of Science and Technology Project Staff Remuneration Standards Table").
+November 10, 2020: Revised and approved by the 3rd Administrative Meeting of the 2020 academic year (Revised Annex II "National Yunlin University of Science and Technology Project Staff Remuneration Standards Table").

-March 16, 2021: Revised and approved at the 7th Administrative Meeting of the 2020 academic year.
+March 16, 2021: Revised and approved by the 7th Administrative Meeting of the 2020 academic year.

-March 15, 2022: Revised and approved at the 7th Administrative Meeting of the 2021 academic year (Revised Annex II "National Yunlin University of Science and Technology Project Staff Remuneration Standards Table").
+March 15, 2022: Revised and approved by the 7th Administrative Meeting of the 2021 academic year (Revised Annex II "National Yunlin University of Science and Technology Project Staff Remuneration Standards Table").

-October 11, 2022: Revised and approved at the 2nd Administrative Meeting of the 2022 academic year.
+October 11, 2022: Revised and approved by the 2nd Administrative Meeting of the 2022 academic year.

-December 20, 2022: Revised and approved at the 4th Administrative Meeting of the 2022 academic year (Revised Annex I "Yuntech Project Staff Contract").
+December 20, 2022: Revised and approved by the 4th Administrative Meeting of the 2022 academic year (Revised Annex I "YunTech Project Staff Contract").

-September 12, 2023: Revised and approved at the 1st Administrative Meeting of the 2023 academic year.
+September 12, 2023: Revised and approved by the 1st Administrative Meeting of the 2023 academic year.

 1. In order to strengthen the management of project staff, the National Yunlin University of Science and Technology has established these Guidelines for the Management of Project Staff (hereinafter referred to as "these Guidelines").